About PQC Today

 • No dangerouslySetInnerHTML, eval(), or innerHTML in production code

-• All 118 external links protected against tabnabbing (rel="noopener noreferrer")
+• Every external link protected against tabnabbing (rel="noopener noreferrer")

 • No hardcoded secrets — all credentials via environment variables